m1nka/blog/_posts/2023-04-21-modernizing-legacy-oracle-forms-applications-a-complete-overview.markdown

 * **UI development**: ORDS doesn't help with creating user interfaces, it really only provides REST interfaces.
 You'll still need to develop a front-end application.
 * **Complexity for large installation**: When managing a large installation of ORDS APIs, you will need to come up with a robust operating model (monitoring, error handling, change management, integration with version control like Git) for ORDS.

+Overall I consider this a strong modernization option for Forms.
 A valid alternative to using ORDS might be to create RESTful APIs via frameworks like Springboot.
 Springboot offers a lot of tooling to create RESTful APIs and (contrary to ORDS) is open source software.
 Check out the next chapter for more information.

 ## 4.4 Modernizing with a custom implementation <a name="custom-implementation"></a>